 Following Drechsler et al. (2018) we assume deposits are subject to funding shocks, requiring banks to self-insure by holding liquid assets.
 Since this behavior is not frictionless, borrowing with deposits imposes a "liquidity premium" of operations that is proportional to the nominal interest rate, which we denote by $LP_t \equiv \gamma i_t$ .
 See Appendix B for details.
 Our results do not rely on a particular microfoundation for how monetary policy affects liquidity premia.
 Other mechanisms would imply similar results.
-For example, nominal interest rates may determine liquidity premia because banks have market power in the deposit market and can fund themselves at near-zero deposit rates (see Drechsler et al., 2017; Brunnermeier and Koby, 2018), or because banks use short bonds as collateral to back inside money (Lenel et al., 2019).
+Nominal interest rates may determine liquidity premia because banks have market power in the deposit market (see Drechsler et al., 2017; Brunnermeier and Koby, 2018) or because banks use short bonds as collateral to back inside money (Lenel et al., 2019).